 Sentencing For Attempted Murder Convictions

 Attempted Murder is a felony of the first degree.
 Like most felonies of the first degree, it is punishable by up to 20 years in jail and substantial fines.
-Although there are currently no mandatory minimums for a Pennsylvania Attempted Murder conviction, the sentencing guidelines will call for an extremely high recommended sentence for a defendant who is convicted of Attempted Murder.
-Depending on whether the court finds that the defendant actually cased serious bodily injury, the Offense Gravity Score for an Attempted Murder conviction will be 13 or 14.
+Although there are currently no mandatory minimums for a Pennsylvania Attempted Murder conviction unless the defendant has prior convictions for "strike" offenses, the sentencing guidelines will call for an extremely high recommended sentence for a defendant who is convicted of Attempted Homicide.
+Depending on whether the court finds that the defendant actually cased serious bodily injury, the Offense Gravity Score for a conviction will be 13 or 14.
 It is 14 if the defendant caused serious bodily injury.
-Additionally, Attempted Murder is often going to involve the use of a deadly weapon, which means that the sentencing guidelines would be based on the deadly weapon enhancement instead of on the normal sentencing guideline matrix.
-Assuming the causation of serious bodily injury and the use of a deadly weapon, even a defendant with no prior criminal convictions would a recommended minimum sentence in the range of 90 months - life plus or minus twelve months for mitigating or aggravating circumstances.
-This means the judge is bound only by the statutory maximum when sentencing a defendant on Attempted Murder charges.
+Additionally, the case is often going to involve the use of a deadly weapon, which means that the sentencing guidelines would be based on the deadly weapon enhancement instead of on the normal sentencing guideline matrix.
+Assuming the causation of serious bodily injury and the use of a deadly weapon, even a defendant with no prior criminal convictions would a recommended minimum sentence in the range of 90 months to the statutory limit plus or minus twelve months for mitigating or aggravating circumstances.
+This means the judge is bound only by the statutory maximum when sentencing a defendant on an Attempted Homicide charge.

 Contact a Philadelphia Criminal Defense Lawyer Today

 Attempted Murder and other assault charges are serious.
 Given the seriousness of the offense and the real possibility of incarceration for a conviction, if you are facing charges, you should contact a Philadelphia criminal defense lawyer today.
 We have extensive experience fighting these cases, and we will use our skills and knowledge of the justice system to fight for you.
 We have proven track records of success in defending all types of criminal cases.
 We have won motions for lineups, pre-trial motions to suppress identification and physical evidence, obtained dismissals at preliminary hearings, and successfully convinced judges and juries of the defendant's innocence by pointing out inaccuracies in the eyewitness' or complainant's testimony.
-If you are facing Attempted Murder charges, we need to start investigating your case immediately.
+If you are facing any type of homicide or assault harges, we need to start investigating your case immediately.
 Call 267-225-2545 for a free criminal defense strategy session.